-If you choose to enter into a DPP under DAS Scotland, the first steps involve your Money Adviser proposing the DPP to your creditors.
+How long does it take to set up DAS?
+If you choose to enter into a Debt Payment Programme under the Debt Arrangement Scheme Scotland, the first steps involve your Money Adviser proposing the DPP to your creditors.
 A DPP under DAS is proposed to creditors.

 - Proposals are sent to all known creditors giving them 21 days to accept or reject the proposal